 Regions or States – It is found in Aravalli west.

 Best Soil For Growing Crops – Saline resistant and drought-tolerant crops are suitable.
 Barley, maize, wheat, millets, cotton and pulses are the growing crops in this soil.

 6. Mountain & Forest Soil

 The other best soil on the list of types of soil and crops is Mountain & Forest Soil.
+The soil found in the mountains has a place with practically all the soils known in the world.
+The soil’s surface relies upon the climatic circumstances in the locale.
+This is one of the best soil types for agriculture.
 Find more information about Mountain & Forest Soil.

 Characteristics – This type of soil is high in organic matter and poor in nutrients like potash, phosphorus and lime.
 Crops grown in these soils require the right fertilizers.
 Along with this, it is acidic soil.